opioiddatalab/DAG/DAGittyCode.md

 Johannes Textor, Benito van der Zander, Mark K. Gilthorpe, Maciej Liskiewicz, George T.H.
 Ellison.
 [Robust causal inference using directed acyclic graphs: the R package 'dagitty'.](http://johannes-textor.name/papers/2017-ije.pdf)
 <i>International Journal of Epidemiology</i>, 45(6):1887-1894, 2016.

+---

+# Discussion Debrief
+The discussion was held via telecon on 26-February 2020, with FDA, UNC and UK attendees.<br>

+**Suggestions**
++ Prior (non-fatal) OD history is documented in claims data, so these should be included as a potential time-varying confounder, along with other comorbidities.
++ Concurrent benzodiazepine prescribing should be added to the list of potential confounders
++ Aggregating prescriber characteristics (bottom green cluster) makes sense, especially since they only go into ADF prescribing decision box.
+However, the implications of the [ICPE abstract](https://opioiddatalab.github.io/PharmacistPrescriberSurveys/earlyAdopters/ICPEabstractEarlyPrescribers_submitted.html) finding (early prescribers may be more likely to use risk stratification tools) suggests a potential confounder path between ADF prescribing and overdose outcome.
+This should be added to the model above for assessment.
+This could be operationalized by looking at the prescribing of other newly marketed drugs in claims data (including non-opioids).
++ Is there time-varying selection bias if there have been fundamental shift over the past decade in what kind of pain requires opioids?
+What are the implications of including `need for opioids` on the causal pathway?
+Does *not* including it (e.g., focusing only on `ADF prescribed` :arrow_right: `opioid-related death`) induce selection bias over time, in that people who would have gotten opioids earlier would not later for the same condition?
+To what extent can baseline adjustment help with this?<br>
+`need for opioids` :arrow_right: `ADF prescribed` :arrow_right: `opioid-related death` <br>
++ Are there other time-varying secular trends (e.g., Medicaid expansion) that should be accounted for?
+In one way we are selecting people with insurance in the KY Medicaid and NC BCBS populations; and we can continue to follow using PDMP data in KY even after loss of eligibility.